elastisys/misc/atc/README.md

 *Note: a test client session needs to be manually started on the test client to apply load.*

+*Note: Turn off the DNS resolution cache in Java by setting -Dsun.net.inetaddr.ttl=0.
+Otherwise DNS caching may cause the testclient to only apply load against one availability zone (and its ELB node) at a time.*

 Each instance is started with a separate key pair.
 To log into the instances